Peter Medawar: Immunology

 Medawar's first scientific research was on the effect of malt on the development of connective tissue cells (mesenchyme) in chicken.
 Reading the draft of the manuscript, Howard Florey commented that it was more philosophical than scientific.
 It was published in the Quarterly Journal of Experimental Physiology in 1937.

 Medawar's involvement with what became transplant research began during World War II, when he investigated possible improvements in skin grafts.
 His first publication on the subject was "Sheets of Pure Epidermal Epithelium from Human Skin", which was published in Nature in 1941.
 His studies particularly concerned solution for skin wounds among soldiers in the war.
 In 1947, he moved to the University of Birmingham, taking along with him his PhD student Leslie Brent and postdoctoral fellow Rupert Billingham.
 His research became more focused in 1949, when Australian biologist Frank Macfarlane Burnet, at the Walter and Eliza Hall Institute of Medical Research in Melbourne, advanced the hypothesis that during embryonic life and immediately after birth, cells gradually acquire the ability to distinguish between their own tissue substances on the one hand and unwanted cells and foreign material on the other.

 With Billingham, he published a seminal paper in 1951 on grafting technique.
 Santa J. Ono, the American immunologist, has described the enduring impact of this paper to modern science.
 Based on this technique of grafting, Medawar's team devised a method to test Burnet's hypothesis.
 They extracted cells from young mouse embryos and injected them into another mouse of different strains.
 When the mouse developed into adult and skin grafting from that of the original strain was performed, there was no tissue rejection.
-Meaning that the mouse had tolerated the foreign tissue, which would normally be rejected.
+The mouse had tolerated the foreign tissue, which would normally be rejected.
 Their experimental proof of Burnet's hypothesis was first published in a brief article in Nature in 1953, followed by a series of papers, and a comprehensive description in Philosophical Transactions of the Royal Society B in 1956, giving the name "actively acquired tolerance".